 Adeline and Donald McCann divorced, and she remarried Stephen Hiltebrant October 16, 1981, and together they lived in Northfield, Ohio until Steve’s passing in 1995.
 She moved to Bountiful, Utah from Ohio in July 2015, so she could get help with her care.
 In her later years, she enjoyed watching the Cleveland Indians play baseball and cheered while watching every single game and even went on a Cleveland Indians cruise with her sister Doris.
 During her later life, she raised her grandson Mark McCann, son of Brian McCann, in her unselfish acts of love.

 Adeline will be interned in Ohio with the family sometime in the near future.
 We would ask that no flowers be sent but that you would please donate the cost of flowers to a non-profit organization of your choice.
 One suggestion is Bountiful Children’s Foundation, a world-wide organization (https://bountifulchildren.org/).
 Thank you.

 Special thanks to Barton Creek Assisted Living and South Davis Home Health and Hospice (https://sdch.com/) for their sweet service.

-To send flowers to Adeline's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Adeline (Toddy) Hiltebrant, please visit our floral store.